MRC always strives to maintain the highest standards of teaching and learning.

 Non-compliance with attendance policy will result in a disciplinary action being taken against the student.
-If the attendance is below 80% then the college will issue the first warning letter to the student.
-The student has to contact the Student Services department within 5 working days to provide reasons for unauthorised absence.
+If the attendance is below 85%, then the college will issue the first non-attendance warning letter / text or email to the student regarding their absence.
+The student has to contact the Student Services department within 5 working days to provide reasons for unauthorized absence.

-If the student fails to do so then a second warning letter will be issued mentioning that they have 5 more working days to inform the office of their unauthorised absence.
-If the student again fails to contact the Student Service department then third letter will be issued to the student mentioning that the student’s name has been withdrawn from the college record and the college has also informed the UK Border Agency (UKBA).
-If the student’s attendance for the semester drops below 80% then progression to further study for the next semester will not be permitted.
+If the student fails to do so, then a second non-attendance warning letter / text or email will be sent mentioning that they have 5 more working days to inform the office of their unauthorised absence.
+If the student again fails to contact the Student Service department, then a suspension letter will be issued to the student mentioning that the student’s name has been withdrawn from the college record and the college has also informed the UK Border Agency (UKBA) or other educational establishment’s partners if required.

-Attendance and punctuality are not only important for student success and progression in the course of study but are also required to fulfill the condition of their study visa and remain in the UK.
+Attendance and punctuality are not only important for student success and progression in the course of any study but are also required to fulfil the condition of their student visa if required and to enable a student to remain in the UK

 The following would be considered suitable reasons for an authorised absence:

-The following would be considered unacceptable reasons for authorising absence:
+The following would be considered unacceptable reasons for authorizing absence:

 Withdrawing from or suspending study:

 If you are considering withdrawing from the College or interrupting your studies for any reason, please consult your tutor and the Student Services department and seek advice if you have a particular problem.
-If a student wants to take a prolonged leave due to illness and pregnancy he/she needs to provide medical certificate to get an authorised leave from the college.
+If a student is absent due to illness and /or pregnancy he/she needs to provide a medical certificate to obtain authorised leave from the College.